VuBacktracking/Deep-Neural-Network-Vietnamese-Student-Feedback-Sentiment-Analysis/README.md

 </p>

 ### Sentence's Sentiment Analysis
-You can input a Vietnamese feedback about school or university, the application will predict the sentiment and display the polarity beside.
+You can input Vietnamese feedback about schools and universities including lecturers, facilities, curriculum, etc, the application will predict the sentiment and display the polarity beside.
 <p align = "center">
     <img src="images/forapp/sentiment1.png" alt="workflow" width="70%">
 </p>